cljoly/html2gemini/README.md

 * output text/gemini format
 * use footnote style references

-The original text of the readme is below

----

 ## Introduction

 Turns HTML into text/gemini to be served over gemini, or incorporated into a client.